West Indies Records Limited

-West Indies Records Limited (WIRL) was a recording studio in Kingston, Jamaica established by future Prime Minister Edward Seaga in 1958.
-Seaga recruited and recorded many artists such as Higgs and Wilson, and Byron Lee and the Dragonaires.
-As Seaga pursued his political career he sold it to Byron Lee in 1964 who renamed it Dynamic Sounds.
-Dynamic became one of the best-equipped studios in the Caribbean, attracting both local and international recording artists including Eric Clapton, Paul Simon and The Rolling Stones.
+West Indies Records Limited (WIRL) was a recording studio in Kingston, Jamaica, established by future Prime Minister Edward Seaga in 1958.
+As he increasingly focused on his political career he sold the studio to Byron Lee in 1964, who renamed it Dynamic Sounds.
+Dynamic became one of the best-equipped studios in the Caribbean, attracting both local and international recording artists including Eric Clapton, Paul Simon and the Rolling Stones.

 History

-The West Indies Records Limited studio was established by Edward Seaga in 1958.
 Seaga recruited local artists from Vere John's talent show.

-WIRL recorded artists such as Higgs and Wilson, and Byron Lee and the Dragonaires.
+WIRL recorded artists including Higgs and Wilson and Byron Lee and the Dragonaires.
 Byron Lee and the Dragonaires recorded their debut single "Dumplin's" in 1959 at WIRL.
 Higgs and Wilson's track "Oh Manny Oh" sold more than 50,000 copies in Jamaica in 1960.
 West Indies Records Limited became the most successful record company in the West Indies.
 WIRL had the franchise for Columbia Records in Jamaica.

-Trojan Records handled the studios albums abroad and released compilations of the studios recordings.
+Trojan Records handled the studio's albums abroad, and released compilations of the studio's recordings.
 WIRL also established a Barbadian division.